DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Numerical implementation

 \subsection{Crack propagation under shear loading}

 Since SIFs can be calculated from the predicted displacements, the direction of the crack growth can be determined according to the fracture criterion, and the propagation path can then be predicted via iteratively computing the mechanical response of the growing crack.
 In the last example, we investigate the applicability of DEDEM on predicting the crack path of an edge shear crack.
-The problem we consider here is shown in \cref{fig_example4} (a).
+The problem we consider here is shown in \cref{example4} (a).
 The plate is fixed to be $u_1=0$ on the bottom, and $u_2=0$ on all of the four sides.
 There is a fixed load $\tau=5$MPa on top of the plate during the propagation process.
 The plate is in plane stress condition, and the material properties are set to be E=200GPa, $\nu$=0.3.

 We assume that the loading process is quasi-static, and no unstable propagation occurs during the process.
 The maximum circumferential stress hypothesis \cite{Erdogan1963Crack} is applied to determine the propagation direction.
 Details can be seen in \cref{appendixB}.
-The growth in crack length is set to be 0.15m for each step.
-A uniform grid with 250*250 sampling points is employed for training during the whole process.
+The growth in crack length is set to be 0.15m, and the embedding to describe the crack will be updated for each step.
+A fixed uniform grid with 250$\times$250 sampling points is employed for training during the whole process.
 The maximum training epochs in each step is set to be 20000.
-The predicted crack path is shown in \cref{fig_example4} (a).
+The predicted crack path is shown in \cref{example4} (a).
 Crack kinking is observed in the first step, then the crack eventually extends to the right part of the bottom side.